 There are several companies offering guided tours around the city by bike that can be very informative.
 However, getting around by yourself is very easy as long as you have a decent map.
 Many people want to start their two-wheeled tour at the Little Mermaid, which is a bit out of the center of town along a relatively insignificant stretch of harbor.
-The statue seems a bit small and lonely and you may wonder what the hype Copenhagen's Nyhavn, or New Harbor (left), is a gentrified stretch of restaurants, hotels, and bars, carefully restored to their eighteenthcentury appearance.
+The statue seems a bit small and lonely and you may wonder what the hype is about, but the symbol of the city attracts plenty of camera-wielding admirers.

+Copenhagen's Nyhavn, or New Harbor (left), is a gentrified stretch of restaurants, hotels, and bars, carefully restored to their eighteenth-century appearance.
 Forty percent of all trips in Copenhagen are made by bicycle on designated paths like the one shown below.